 💬 What are your thoughts on the recent surge in spiking cases throughout the country?

 “I’m not sure if they’ve detected any trends but that is something they need to look at.
 A surge as sudden as this definitely has an ominous reason to it.
-Is there likeminded groups of people who organise these acts or is it just individuals acting alone?
+Is there like-minded groups of people who organise these acts or is it just individuals acting alone?

-In terms of preventative measures which can be put in place on a daily basis I’m not too sure, but what I would say is that do everything in your power to help avoid a situation, but of course sometimes it isn’t always avoidable.
+In terms of preventative measures that can be put in place on a daily basis I’m not too sure, but what I would say is that do everything in your power to help avoid a situation, but of course sometimes it isn’t always avoidable.
 It is about finding a balance by staying as safe as you can whilst not jeopardising your life too much.
 Try to keep with people you know and be mindful of the amount that you drink.
 The rules should definitely change though in order to allow people but mainly women to feel safe.” – James, 26

 💬 Do you feel enough is being done in order to prevent this from happening?

 “No, I don’t think there is enough being done.
 Two girls on my course alone have been spiked within two days.
 People are spiking drinks, cigarettes and have now resorted to injecting people.
 Having been spiked recently myself, it was an overwhelmingly bad experience, I personally was so out of it that anything could’ve happened.
-For people like me with mental health issues and that take medication it can be a matter of life and death.
+For people like me with mental health issues and that take medication, it can be a matter of life and death.
 It has really driven my anxiety through the roof after this ordeal.” – Female, 19, who wishes to remain anonymous

 💬 Do you have any solutions to solve this growing problem?